Vardhan-225/Amoskys/docs/PHASE0_REVIEW.md

-# InfraSpectre Phase 0 Review: From Prototype to Foundation
+# Amoskys Phase 0 Review: From Prototype to Foundation

 ## Executive Summary

-This document provides a **comprehensive historical analysis** of InfraSpectre's evolution from its initial prototype state (Phase 0) through the foundation transformation (Phase 1).
+This document provides a **comprehensive historical analysis** of Amoskys's evolution from its initial prototype state (Phase 0) through the foundation transformation (Phase 1).
 We examine what worked, what didn't, lessons learned, and architectural decisions that shaped the current system.

 ## Phase 0: The Original Prototype